smussenden/data-science-in-tidyverse/README.md

 ## Acknowledgements

 I have forked this repo from [Hadley Wickham](https://github.com/hadley/data-science-in-tidyverse) based on his session at NICAR 2018, who in turn forked it from [Charlotte Wickham](https://github.com/cwickham/data-science-in-tidyverse), who forked it from [RStudio](https://github.com/rstudio/master-the-tidyverse).
-Thanks to [Charlotte](http://cwick.co.nz) and [Garrett](https://github.com/garrettgman) for creating the slides and accompanying materials.
+Thanks to [Charlotte](http://cwick.co.nz) and [Garrett](https://github.com/garrettgman) for creating the slides and cheatsheet materials.